Lucifer-999/Ansible-Harden/Readme.md

 * Since installing complete Kubernetes will slow down the instance, I used MicroK8s for lightweight Kubernetes Installation
 * As an example, ```microbot``` is installed in MicroK8s
 * The playbook has 2 main functions, the first one is to install and setup Docker and MicroK8s and the second one is to harden the system security.
+* ```devsec.hardening``` is used for hadening the system.
+You can check it out at https://github.com/dev-sec/ansible-collection-hardening.